Mobility Offer Allocations in Corporate Settings: Problem Description and Complexity

 The mobility offer allocation problem is equivalent to the interval scheduling on dedicated unrelated parallel machines~(ISDU) introduced in~\cite{ng2014graph}.
 A mapping between instances of ISDU and instances of MOAP is given by identifying machines with vehicles, jobs with mobility demands, and intervals with mobility offers.
 Unavailability intervals can be represented by artificial mobility demands with a single associated offer.
 ISDU is shown to be NP-hard in~\cite{ng2014graph} by stating that it is a generalization of interval scheduling on dedicated identical parallel machines (ISDI), which is shown to be NP-hard by~\cite{Arkin1987}.
 Throughout this paper we use the notation introduced for the mobility offer allocation problem as this allows us to discuss in terms of the problem domain.
-In addition, Theorem~\ref{th:np} formally relates MOAP to another problem from the literature, showing that MOAP is NP-hard by reducing the interval scheduling problem with machine availabilities (ISMA) to the mobility offer allocation problem (MOAP).
-The NP-hardness of MOAP suggests that heuristics might be necessary for solving large and difficult instances.
+In addition, Theorem~\ref{th:np} relates MOAP to another problem from the literature and shows the stronger result that MOAP is NP-hard to approximate within any factor by reducing the interval scheduling problem with machine availabilities (ISMA) to the mobility offer allocation problem (MOAP).
+These results suggests that heuristics might be necessary for solving large and difficult instances.